 Known for epic sunrises facing the endless Atlantic Ocean, Palm Beach is arguably the most popular beach in Palm Beach County.
 With the beach’s beauty and the welcoming, warm water, locals love to go to Palm Beach throughout the year, while travelers flock to its white-sand beaches during the summer.

 Flanked by the highrise accommodation on Palm Beach Island, the public beach is an excellent spot to base yourself while in West Palm Beach.
 Wake up to the Atlantic sunrise and enjoy a morning swim, before renting out a beach cabana as the mercury rises.
 Or, for a more active outing, embark on a biking adventure on the Lake Trail, one of the most scenic biking trails in Florida.

-Palm Beach Island is also one of the top places to see in West Palm Beach.
+Palm Beach Island is also home to some of the top-rated things to do in West Palm Beach.
 Separated from the mainland with the help of Lake Worth Lagoon, the island teems with attractions like museums and art galleries for exciting post-swim activities.
 There are also plenty of oceanside restaurants and delicious dining options to indulge all your cravings.

 With a great location alongside the happening Atlantic Avenue, Delray Beach is one of the best beaches in West Palm Beach.
 The scenic coastline spans for miles and is home to all your favorite beach activities, from swimming to boogie boarding.

 Within Gulfstream Park, Delray Beach is also home to some amazing marine life.
 Ditch the boogie board and put on your snorkel gear for the chance to spot some turtles swimming beneath the surface.